RoiCorporation/tfg-firmware/README.md

 ## 📚 Required libraries
-Here's a collection of the required libraries that are necessary to install in order to code and upload the firmware.
+Here's a collection of the required libraries, SKDs and other tools that are necessary to code and upload the firmware.

 ### Pico SDK
 Provides libraries, headers, and CMake helpers to write and build firmware for